 - Invest in low (or zero) emission heat and energy (such as heat pumps, solar or wind powered electricity).

-- Make use of Zero Waste Scotland’s guidance on funding, business support and case studies.
+- Make use of Business Energy Scotland’s Resource Hub on funding, business support and case studies.

 - Encourage more sustainable modes of transport for employees.